 In many places, this requires cooperation between countries depending on the same river or aquifer.
 More than half the global population lives in one of the world’s hundreds of international river basins.
 But most basins lack any form of cooperative management framework.
 There is a need for more coordinated water governance and cross-border governance institutions.

 Though the challenge is unprecedented, it should be remembered that we have never before had so much knowledge about water resources as we do today.
 A growing body of research makes it possible to assess and understand the dynamics of rivers, lakes, and aquifers.
 We also have a good understanding of what constitutes an effective governance system for the use and management of water.
 But we do need more research on how to apply this knowledge in a transboundary setting and it is crucial that the research gets to influence policy.
-This is the role of the International Centre for Transboundary Cooperation.
+This is the role of the International Centre for Water Cooperation.

 The ICWC responds to the need to find effective, innovative, inclusive, and context-specific solutions for cooperation over shared freshwater resources.
 The Centre provides a platform to explore opportunities for building shared knowledge on water and climate-related challenges across boundaries and sectors.
 This includes generating knowledge to understand different actors’ diverging perspectives on water realities and related decision-making processes.